 To end a call, place the handset on the base or press TALK.

 ADJUSTING THE HANDSET VOLUME

-To adjust the volume you hear through the handset during a call, press VOL/CID ▲ to increase or ▼ to decrease the volume.
-The display shows Volume Maximum, Volume High, Volume Medium, or Volume Low.
+To adjust the volume you hear through the handset during a call, press VOL/CID ▲ or ▼ until you reach the desired level.
+Volume Maximum, Volume High, Volume Medium, or Volume Low appears.